Driving Procurement Value Through Performance-Based Contracting

 Procurement, for all its operational backbone and strategic ambition, has often struggled with one recurring obstacle: the gap between what’s contracted and what’s actually delivered.
 The contract is signed, the targets are set, and yet the value that materialises rarely looks like the value on paper.

-This obstacle is what led to the rise of performance-based contracting (PBC) in the 1990’s, according to the ICMA.
-While the general practice has been around much longer, the term was coined and incentivised by governments in an effort to optimise the buyer-supplier relationship.
 The push was not brought in as a silver bullet, but as a realignment of incentives, expectations, and accountability.
 It’s not new by any means.
 The model has been a staple in the defence and aerospace industries since it was first coined, and more recently in public-private infrastructure partnerships (Gordon, 2001).
 But in a market now driven by outcomes, flexibility, and resilience, performance-based models are gaining traction across broader areas of procurement – from facilities management to IT services and logistics.
 And rightly so.

 From Service Promises to Measurable Outcomes